Tangle-tree duality in abstract separation systems: Introduction

 There are also potential applications in pure mathematics.
 For a very simple example, consider a triangulation of a topological sphere.
 This can be cut in two, in many ways, by closed paths along the edges of the triangulation, i.e., by cycles in its 1-skeleton.
 The lengths of these paths or cycles \COMMENT{} define a submodular order function on the separations of our sphere that they define.
 Our duality theorem then says that, for every integer~$k$, there either exists a region dense enough that no closed path of length~$<k$ can cut the sphere so as to divide this region roughly in half, \COMMENT{} or there exists a collection of non-crossing paths each of length~$<k$ which, between them, cut up the entire sphere in a tree-like way (with a ternary tree) \COMMENT{} into single triangles.
-This can be done for other complexes too, but exploring this further would take us too far afield here.
+If we do this in a geometric disc, where the edges in these triangulations have lenths, the inverse limits of these triangulations under refinement will have tangles describing visible `blobs', of varying granularity, of these geometric discs, and our theorem will tell us donw to which small granularity a given blob can be refined. \COMMENT{}

-Our abstract duality theorem will come in two flavours, `weak' and `strong'.
+Our abstract tangle-tree duality theorem will come in two flavours, `weak' and `strong'.
 Our {\it weak duality theorem\/}, presented in Section~\ref{sec:weak}, will be easy to prove but has no direct applications.
 It will be used as a stepping stone for the {\it strong duality theorem\/}, our main result, which we prove in Section~\ref{sec:strong}.
 In Section~\ref{sec:essence} we present a refinement of the strong duality theorem.